In This Article

 Better questions:

-• “I’m grabbing the [specific deli sandwich she likes] on Tuesday.
+- “I’m grabbing the [specific deli sandwich she likes] on Tuesday.
 Want me to grab one for you?”

-• “Anything I can take off your plate this week?”
+- “Anything I can take off your plate this week?”

-• “Is the [specific recurring meeting] worth your energy this week, or should we reschedule?”
+- “Is the [specific recurring meeting] worth your energy this week, or should we reschedule?”

 The third rule: what to send (and not send)

-• A small, specific food gift — the deli sandwich she likes, a smoothie from the place near the office, a bakery box on a treatment Monday.
+- A small, specific food gift: the deli sandwich she likes, a smoothie from the place near the office, a bakery box on a treatment Monday.

-• A donation in her name to a relevant organization (a cancer-research foundation, a patient-support group).
+- A donation in her name to a relevant organization (a cancer-research foundation, a patient-support group).
 Quiet, signaled in a single sentence on the card.

-• Big floral or balloon arrangements at the office.
+- Big floral or balloon arrangements at the office.
 Public attention on the illness is often what people in treatment want least.

-• “Healing crystals,” essential oils, supplements, or anything that could read as suggesting alternative treatment.
+- “Healing crystals,” essential oils, supplements, or anything that could read as suggesting alternative treatment.
 Almost always not welcome.

-• Food that requires energy to manage (a casserole that needs heating, a fruit basket that will rot before it gets eaten).
+- Food that requires energy to manage (a casserole that needs heating, a fruit basket that will rot before it gets eaten).
 Cancer fatigue is real; gifts that take work are not kindness.

 The fourth rule: when the treatment is months long

-Put a reminder in your calendar for month three.
-And month six.
-And the one-year mark of the diagnosis.
-A small text on those days.
-“Just thinking of you.
-The middle of treatment is hard.”
-You will be one of three or four people who still remember to send it.
-She will remember that.
+Something as plain as “Just thinking of you, the middle of treatment is hard” will do.
+You will be one of three or four people who still remember to send it, and she will remember that you did.

 The fifth rule: when treatment ends

-If treatment ends well: keep showing up.
-The text the second Friday after she returns full-time.
-The dinner offer in month two of remission.
-The text on the one-year-since-diagnosis day.
-The post-treatment stretch needs friends as much as the treatment did.
+So when treatment ends, my advice is to keep showing up anyway.
+Send the text on the second Friday after she returns full-time.
+Make the dinner offer in month two of remission.
+Remember the one-year-since-diagnosis day.

 The takeaway, for Trying and for everyone reading

-— The Sympathy Desk
+The Sympathy Desk

 Frequently asked questions